Travis d'Arnaud Player Props: Braves vs. Marlins

 - In five games this season, he has homered (15.6%, and 4.5% of his trips to the plate).

-- d'Arnaud has an RBI in 11 of 32 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in two contests.
+- d'Arnaud has driven home a run in 11 games this season (34.4%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on two occasions..

+- He has scored in 37.5% of his games this season, with two or more runs scored in 9.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.